Served Sentences

 Case History

 In August 2023, searches were carried out at the homes of Jehovah’s Witnesses in Kursk.
-An FSB investigator initiated a criminal case against Nikolay Kupriyanskiy and the couple Chausovs, Dmitriy and Oksana.
+An FSB investigator initiated a criminal case against Nikolay Kupriyanskiy and Dmitriy and Oksana Chausov.
 All three were detained.
-They were accused of organizing the activities of an extremist organization and participating in it.
-Dmitriy was sent to a pre-trial detention center, and later, like Nikolay and Oksana, under house arrest.
-The Chavusovs were separated due to a ban on communication.
+They were charged with organizing the activity of an extremist organization and participating in it.
+Dmitriy was sent to a pretrial detention center, and later, like Nikolay and Oksana, placed under house arrest.
+The Chausovs were separated due to a ban on communication.
 In June 2024, the case went to court.
-Six months later, the verdict was announced: Nikolay Kupriyanskiy—6 years in a penal colony, Dmitriy Chausov and Oksana—2 years and 6 months each.
-In May 2025, the appeal approved this decision, while reducing the assigned terms: Kupriyanskiy—to 4.5 years, the Chausovs—to 1 year and 10 months.
-Dmitriy Chavusov was released in the courtroom, as he had already served his entire term in a pre-trial detention center, and Oksana was sent to a penal colony, from where she was released on August 29, 2025.
+The verdict was announced 6 months later: Nikolay Kupriyanskiy — 6 years in a penal colony; Dmitriy Chausov and Oksana — 2.5 years each.
+In May 2025, the court of appeal upheld this decision, while reducing the assigned terms: for Kupriyanskiy — to 4.5 years, the Chausovs — to 1 year and 10 months.
+Dmitriy Chausov was released in the courtroom, as he had already served his entire term in a pretrial detention center, and Oksana was sent to a penal colony, from where she was released on August 29, 2025.

 Timeline